Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 **JSONs for quant and measure modes**

 HQT uses configuration jsons for selecting between quant and measurement modes.
-This can be toggled via `quant` param in `HPUPrecisionPlugin.replaace_modules()`.
+This can be toggled via `quant` param in `HPUPrecisionPlugin.replace_modules()`.
 User may also set `QUANT_CONFIG` environment variable pointing to the json to use during training.

 Refer to `Supported JSON Config File Options <https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html#supported-json-config-file-options>`__ for more information.